triton-inference-server/pytorch_backend/README.md

       # OUTPUT__0 or RESULT[AAA]
       "AAA": hdata + vdata,
       # OUTPUT__1 or RESULT[ZZZ]
+      # Notice that the ordinal name of ZZZ is OUTPUT__1 due to its position
+      # in the returned dictionary object.
       "ZZZ": hdata - vdata,
       "BBB": (
         # OUTPUT_2 or RESULT[BBB][0]